MicrosoftDocs/memdocs/memdocs/autopilot/enrollment-autopilot.md

 ## Assign a user to a specific Autopilot device

-You can assign a licensed Intuen user to a specific Autopilot device.
+You can assign a licensed Intune user to a specific Autopilot device.
 This assignment:
 - Pre-fills a user from Azure Active Directory in the [company-branded](/azure/active-directory/fundamentals/customize-branding) sign-in page during Windows setup.
 - Lets you set a custom greeting name.
 - Doesn't pre-fill or modify Windows sign-in.